User Isolation

 forge user that is created as part of the server's initial provisioning process for all deployments, daemons, scheduled jobs, PHP-FPM, and other processes.

 Via Forge's "User Isolation" feature, Forge will create a separate user for a given site.
-This is particularly useful when combined with a project like a WordPress in order to prevent plugins from maliciously accessing content in your
+This is particularly useful when combined with a project like WordPress in order to prevent plugins from maliciously accessing content in your

 forge user (or other isolated user) owned directories.